 The estimated carbon stock that will be stored in your project’s trees, shrubs and debris across a 25-year crediting period is calculated in advance using a computer modelling tool known as FullCAM.
 Provided your tree planting is verified to be compliant with the methodology, you will be paid for FullCAM modelled carbon, rather than real-time measurement of carbon sequestration.

 FullCAM is a carbon yield calculation tool built from climate, soil and biomass data that has been recorded since the 1970s.
-This tool gives you a firmer idea of how many tonnes of CO2e (and carbon credits) you can yield from your native tree carbon project.
+This tool gives you a firmer idea of how many tonnes of CO2e (and carbon credits) you can yield from your environmental planting carbon project.
 This is then converted into Carbon Dioxide Equivalent (CO2e), and in turn into carbon credits.
 One tonne of CO2e = one carbon credit.

 For more information on the FullCAM methodology read our blog here.